There are two types of life insurance policies.

 Straight / Level Whole Life – Most whole life insurance policies are considered to be straight life plans.
 This means that the premium payments for the coverage will continue to be due throughout the life of the policy.

-Limited Pay Whole Life – A limited pay policy allows the policyholder to pay for the entire policy over a set period of time.
-For instance, with a 7-pay policy, the premiums would no longer be due – and the policy would be completely paid – up after just seven years.
+Limited Pay Whole Life – A limited pay plan allows the policyholder to pay for the entire policy over a set period of time.
+For instance, with a 7-pay plan, the premiums would no longer be due – and the policy would be completely paid – up after just seven years.
 This type of whole life insurance policy can provide a solution for long-term coverage, yet without an ongoing premium payment in the future.

 Modified Whole Life – A modified policy requires that the premiums are paid through the life of the policy.
 However, with this type of life insurance coverage, there is an initial premium discount in the early policy years, as well as only one premium increase in the future.
 Modified life policies may be a good option if you want permanent life insurance coverage, but may have a difficult time paying the initial amount of premium that is due.